Threefold death

 The threefold death, which is suffered by kings, heroes, and gods, is a reconstructed Proto-Indo-European theme encountered in Indic, Greek, Celtic, and Germanic mythology.

 Some proponents of the trifunctional hypothesis distinguish two types of threefold deaths in Indo-European myth and ritual.
-In the first type of threefold death, one person dies simultaneously in three ways.
-He dies by hanging (or strangulation or falling from a tree), wounding, and by drowning (or poison or burning).
+In the first type of threefold death, a person dies simultaneously in three ways; hanging (or strangulation or falling from a tree), wounding, and by drowning (or poison or burning).
 These three deaths are foretold, and are often punishment for an offense against the three functions of Indo-European society.
 The second form of the threefold death is split into three distinct parts; these distinct deaths are sacrifices to three distinct gods of the three functions.

 Literary sources

 Welsh legend

 In Welsh legend, Myrddin Wyllt (one of the sources for Merlin of Arthurian legend) is associated with threefold death.
 As a test of his skill, Merlin is asked to prophesy how a boy will die.
 He says the boy will fall from a rock.
 The same boy, with a change of clothes, is presented again, and Merlin prophesies that he will hang.
 Then, dressed in a girl's clothes, the boy is presented, and Merlin replies, "Woman or no, he will drown."
 As a young man, the victim falls from a rock during a hunt, is caught in a tree, and drowns hanging head down in a lake.

 Myrddin Wyllt also reportedly prophesied his own death, which would happen by falling, stabbing, and drowning.
 This was fulfilled when a gang of jeering shepherds of King Meldred drove him off a cliff, where he was impaled on a stake left by fishermen, and died with his head below water.